devanshdalal/Projects-TODO/README.md

 3. Implement Screener.in
 4. ~~Implement Zerodha statement analyzer tool in python.~~
 5. Rewamp portfolio page from the create react app project.
-6. Benchmark Redshit and publish results.
+6. Benchmark Redis and publish results.
 7. Explore support of LRU ls cache in js.